 On one hand, jurisprudence surrounding administrative agencies "has been driven by a practical understanding that in our increasingly complex society, replete with ever changing and more technical problems, Congress simply cannot do its job" absent agency assistance.
-Agencies undoubtedly possess advantages over courts in making complex decisions, especially in areas requiring highly contract, an agency has an 'impossibility defense."").
-Such cases may be good candidates for the APA's "good cause" exception to notice-and-comment rulemaking procedures, frequently invoked to justify procedural informalities when agencies face a statutory deadline.
-5 U.S.C. § 553(b)(3)(B).
-Various courts have limited this exception to ensure that agencies do not "wait until the eve of a statutory . . . deadline, then raise up the 'good cause' banner and promulgate rules without following APA procedures."
+Agencies undoubtedly possess advantages over courts in making complex decisions, especially in areas requiring highly technical or scientific expertise.
+For certain "intricate, labor-

+&#x27;good cause' banner and promulgate rules without following APA procedures."
 Council of S. Mountains, Inc. v.
 Donovan, 653 F.3d 573, 581 (D.C.
 Cir.
 1981).
 However, if Congress has imposed a genuinely impracticable deadline, delay should not be attributed to the agency and the good cause exception could apply.